KartikeyCode/portfolio-website/README.md

 # Portfolio Website
 Intro:
-My name is Kartikey and I am a beginner in the development field lol.
+My name is Kartikey and I am pursuing web development.

-I will be using CSS, HTML and JavaScript to make my portfolio website.
+I have used CSS, HTML and JavaScript to make my portfolio website.
 This is my first repository and I want to keep making changes to it as I learn new things in the future.